-The methods I use for local keyword research is mostly the same as my non-local keyword research method, with the sometimes pesky addition of geo-modifiers.
+The following is a summary of my local keyword research methods.
+The way I conduct local keyword research is often similar to my national keyword research methods, with the pesky addition of geo-modifiers.

 Doing keyword research, and especially local keyword research, is often quite difficult, given the very low search volumes when dealing with narrow concepts and small geographic areas.